 Open your browser and type the IP address you just found (above) into your URL bar.

 The default username and password is admin/admin.

 You can pretty much ignore this first page that opens.
 Hit the Next button.

 In most cases, you will select PPPoE.

 The next page will require your username and password provided by Webafrica.
 This is your internet Username and Password.

-Next you will need to select which wireless band you want enabled.
+Next, you will need to select which wireless band you want to be enabled.
 Click "Next".

 Configuring both your wireless SSIDs (Wifi Name) and passwords on the next two pages.
 Hit "Next".